 Ok, strictly speaking, Corned Beef and Cabbage shouldn’t be in a “Real Irish Food” article, if we are talking about foods you would found eaten in Ireland.
 As explained in this Smithsonian post, Corned Beef and Cabbage is an Irish American invention.
 But it is so closely associated with St. Patrick’s Day in the US, I felt obligated to include it in this post.
 So will link you to a Sid’s Sea Palm Cooking version of corned beef and cabbage, which looks like a classic rendition of the dish, and here’s another version from Food Marriage.
 You might also want to try Triple Whiskey Glazed Corned Beef from What a Girl Eats.
 And if you want wine with corned beef and cabbage, we’ve got you covered with our article wine with corned beef and cabbage

 Seafood might not be the first thing you think of when it comes to St. Patrick’s Day, but fish certainly plays an important role in Irish food.
 Think of all the gorgeous coastline Ireland boasts, and it’s natural that you’d get some great fish there.
 There is also a “Salmon of Knowledge” that features prominently in an Irish folk tale about Fionn mac Cumhaill.
-So we’ve got include some Irish sea food recipes!
+So we’ve got include some Irish fish recipes!

 Adore Foods brings us an Irish Scallop Bisque recipe that looks like it could be a great start to a real Irish food feast.